-US Employment Green Cards Discussion And Our Services
+US Employment Green Card Immigration Services and Information

+Gainesville Florida Immigration Lawyer Richard Ruth provides a full range of US Employment Green Card Immigration services for business clients in the United States and throughout the world.
 For a consultation fee of $40 per 20 minutes, I can answer your specific US employment-based green card petition and visa questions.
-For international clients, I can offer consults and services via e-mail, Skype messenger, and telephonically.
-For clients close to Gainesville or Jacksonville, Florida, Oslo (Norway) or Prague (Czech Republic), in person consultations are another option.
+For international clients I offer consults and services via e-mail, video conferencing and telephonically.
+For clients close to Gainesville Florida in person consultations are another option.
 For employment-based green card services and related consular processing followup where applicable, our flat attorney fee can vary depending upon the type of process required, and ranges from $3,000 to $5,000 in most cases, plus USCIS filing fees, consular visa fees, and costs.
 Refer to our attorney fee schedule page for a listing of common employment-based green card processes and the usual flat fee.

 Overview of Employment Green Card Process